-- After making the cut, be sure to remove all the burrs from the pipe both inside and out using a small knife or a file.
+- After making the cut, be sure to remove all the burrs from the pipe both inside and out using a small knife.
 Use a PVC cleaner for the final cleaning.

 - It is now time to sweat or solder the joint.
 Put on the safety glasses and carefully light the torch of the soldering pad by opening the gas and gently pressing the igniter button, while adjusting the flame to maximize the blue flame.

 - Spool out approximately 1’ of solder.
 On the joint, move the flame back and forth to keep it moving around the filling to ensure that the heating is uniform.
 When the pipe is a shiny copper color and the flux has started to melt, it is time to apply the solder by touching the lip onto the pipe.
 If the temperate is right, the solder will melt into the joint.

 - Apply the solder, working from the lowest to the highest point of the pipe.
 If the pipe is not hot enough, move the flame back and forth again, but do not overheat the joint.
 Before the solder cools, wipe the joint.
 Allow it to cool before testing it.

 - Once the solder is completely dry, apply a thick coat of cement inside the fitting as well as around the pipe.
 Put the fitting into the pipe straight away, making about a ½ turn to ensure that the cement is distributed evenly.
 Hold the pipe in place for a few minutes and then allow it to dry for up to two hours.